githubtraining/intro-to-html/course-details.md

 - Interactive [slideshow](https://githubtraining.github.io/github-slideshow-demo/) deployed to GitHub Pages.

 ## Prerequisites
 None.
-This course is a great introduction for your first day on GitHub.
+This course is a great introduction to HTML.

 ## Projects used
 This makes use of the following open source projects.
 Consider exploring these repos and maybe even making contributions!